 JONS welcomes articles relevant to nurse and patient navigation in oncology.
-The editors invite authors to submit original research, review articles, survey results, case studies, and white papers, as well as brief analyses of industry trends, perspectives, and letters relevant to published articles.
+The editors invite authors to submit articles in the following categories: original research, review articles, case studies, and commentaries.

 Manuscripts submitted to JONS must be original and must not have been published previously, either in print or in electronic form.
 Manuscripts cannot be submitted elsewhere while under consideration by JONS.
 These restrictions on prior publication, however, do not apply to abstracts or poster presentations published in connection with scientific meetings.